-NAUTILUS RESULTS 2020
+NAUTILUS RESULTS 2021

-Participation in NAPLAN was not required due to COVID.
+Participation in NAPLAN was not required again in 2021, due to COVID.
 The schools results are usually not available to the public as our student numbers are below ACARA's threshold number for public reporting of student achievement data.
 This is to ensure that the privacy of individual students is protected.